 - the employee works for 2 or fewer days in a week

 Employers are required to pay wages during child care leave if work rules require it.
-Employment insurance funded by the government compensate 30% of employees’ wages during a leave.
+The employment insurance funded by the government compensates 30% of employees’ wages during a leave.

 Family Care Leave